Skip to main content

 Third-party recruiters will not disclose any student information to any employer without obtaining prior written consent from the student.
 Under no circumstances can student information be disclosed other than for the original recruiting purposes nor can it be sold or provided to other entities.
 Online job postings must prominently display their privacy policies or a link to the website where they can be viewed, specifying who will have access to student information.

-It is recommended that employers provide candidates a minimum of two weeks from the date of offer to evaluate the opportunity for both internships and full-time positions.
-For Co-op positions, a window of at least five-business days is preferred.
+Employers are advised to provide candidates with a minimum of two weeks from the date of offer to evaluate opportunities for both internships and full-time positions.
+For Co-op positions, a window of at least five business days is preferred.

-We also encourage employers to consider requests for additional time on an individual basis.
-Offers made to students for positions should be made in writing.
-Verbal offers should be followed with written offers via email or post.
+Additionally, we encourage employers to consider requests for additional time on an individual basis.
+Offers made to students for positions should be documented in writing.
+Verbal offers should be followed up with written offers.

-Employers are expected to follow the guidelines established by NACE.
-For more information visit the NACE website.
+Employers are expected to adhere to the guidelines established by NACE.
+For further information, please visit the NACE website.

 Please contact the event sponsor for specific cancellation policy.